-The last Management Engagement Committee meeting was held on 7 July 2021 and no material issues were identified as a result of the annual service provider reviews.
-The Management Engagement Committee concluded that each of the service providers maintained a satisfactory system of internal controls with the transition into a business continuity situation due to COVID-19 causing no significant operational disruption and all service providers had been able to provide a consistent level of service to the Company.
+The last Management Engagement Committee meeting was held on 19 July 2023 and no material issues were identified as a result of the annual service provider reviews.
+The Management Engagement Committee concluded that each of the service providers maintained a satisfactory system of internal controls.
 Accordingly, the Management Engagement Committee recommended to the Board that the retention of the Company's key service providers under the terms of their existing contracts was in the best interests of the Company and its Shareholders.

-Quentin Spicer Chairman, Management Engagement Committee Chairman 19 October 2022
+Quentin Spicer Chairman, Management Engagement Committee Chairman 24 October 2023